alexkatopodis/machine-learning-autism/README.md

 Photo by Nathan Anderson on Unsplash

 Splash icon
-Icons made by Smashicons from www.flaticon.com.# machine-learning-autism
+Icons made by Smashicons from www.flaticon.com.